 What is Samsung Health?
 Features, compatibility, and more

 Samsung Health gives users the full picture.
-Samsung’s fitness app lets you set goals, see stats, track steps, and so much more.
-Plus, it’s accessible across screens of every size, from your wrist to your phone to your smart TV.
-Find out everything available in the app and what sets it apart in our Samsung Health guide.
+The fitness app lets you set goals, see stats, track steps, and so much more.
+Plus, it’s accessible across screens of every size, from your wrist (and not just Samsung smartwatches) to your phone to your smart TV.
+Find out everything available in the app and see what sets it apart.

 What is Samsung Health?

-Samsung Health is a health and fitness app that encourages users to set goals and stay active.
-Available on your Android or iOS phone, the app tracks activity data with significant health impacts helping you gain insight into your wellbeing.
-It is also the go-to fitness app for Samsung wearables and other devices.
+Samsung Health is a health and fitness app that encourages users to stay active.
+Available on Android and iOS phones, the app tracks activity data with significant health impacts, helping you gain insight into your well-being.
+It is also the go-to fitness app for Samsung wearables.

-Samsung Health isn’t necessarily the most complex or data-heavy app available, but it’s a solid platform for maintaining a healthy lifestyle.
-It teams up plenty of tools to help you manage everything from stress and sleep to food and fitness, and organizes all of your data on an intuitive interface.
+The Samsung Health app isn’t necessarily the most complex or data-heavy app available, but it’s a solid platform for maintaining a healthy lifestyle.
+It manages everything from stress and sleep tracking to food and fitness goals and organizes all of your data on an intuitive interface.
 It also offers a well of resources, including fitness coaches, mindfulness exercises, and a community of like-minded users.